mghpcsim/rtd-nese/docs/source/user-docs.rst

 "Stubbed files" are files on the cache that are migrated to tape and a "pointer" is left on the cache.
-When the pointer is read via Globus, the file is retrieved by the tape robots, promoted to the file cache, and the stub is then replaced with the original file
+When the pointer is read via Globus, the file is retrieved by the tape robots, promoted to the file cache, and the stub is then replaced with the original file.

 For more information on using Globus, see the using Globus section below.